gazebosim/gz-sim/examples/standalone/joy_to_twist/README.md

 ## Demo example

-Ignition Gazebo ships with an example file which has a differential drive vehicle that can be controlled using a joystick.
+Gazebo ships with an example file which has a differential drive vehicle that can be controlled using a joystick.
 You can run it as follows:

 1. In a terminal, run the joystick executable which will publish joystick